Croydon (Vic.)

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Croydon has 146 active public transport stops offering a mix of train and bus services.
-These are served by 31 routes that facilitate 6,431 weekly passenger trips in total.
-The average distance residents live from the nearest stop is 236 meters, indicating good transport accessibility.
+Croydon has 145 active public transport stops, all of which are bus services.
+These stops are served by 31 individual routes that collectively facilitate 6,431 weekly passenger trips.
+The average distance from residents' homes to the nearest transport stop is 236 meters, indicating good accessibility.
+As a primarily residential area, most commuting is outward-bound.
+Cars remain the dominant mode of transportation at 88%, with trains accounting for 6%.
+On average, there are 1.3 vehicles per dwelling.

 Frequently Asked Questions - Transport